 - AWS for infrastructure, leveraging EC2, S3, Redshift, CloudFront, Route53, and much more

-- The data team is 5 people but with the plan to grow it to 25 in the next year
+- The data team is 6 people but with the plan to grow it to 25 by the end of this year

 - Erik Bernhardsson (CTO) used to run the data team and the music recommendation team at Spotify.
 He is the open source author of a few popular projects like Annoy and Luigi and writes a blog about (mostly) data